kubernetes/kops/docs/contributing/adding_a_feature.md

 For more complete testing though, you will likely want to do a private build of nodeup and launch a cluster from scratch.

-To do this, you can repoint the nodeup source url by setting the `KOPS_BASE_URL` env var, and then push nodeup using:
+To do this, you can repoint the nodeup source url by setting the `KOPS_BASE_URL_AMD64` env var, and then push nodeup using: